x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ## <a name="Header"></a>header

-Header contains basic information about the message.
+Header contains basic information about the message, such as when it was prepared and how has sent it.
 Example:

     "header": {
       "id": "b1804c51-1ee3-45a9-bb75-795cd4e06489",